rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

     .2015/  .Queue/          .hylafax/         .slackbuilds-devel/
     .2016/  .Sent/           .linux-cluster/   .slackbuilds-users/

-This is the "root" mailbox directory.
-The first directories to investigate are "cur/", "new/", and "tmp/".
-These holds messages for the default "INBOX" folder.
-Unread messages are deposited into the "new/" directory.
-Once they've been read, they are transferred to "cur/" (current).
-The "tmp/" directory is used only as a temporary message store by the mail server internally and is typically devoid of messages.
+This is the root mailbox directory.
+The first directories to investigate are **cur/**, **new/**, and **tmp/**.
+These hold messages for the default **INBOX** folder.
+Unread messages are deposited into the **new/** directory.
+Once they've been read, they are transferred to the **cur/** (current) directory.
+The **tmp/** directory is used only as a temporary message store by the mail server internally and is typically devoid of messages.

 The other directories represent mail folders.
 An IMAP-aware MUA will display each of these as a subscribable mail folder.
-Below each of these directories, you will find "new/", "cur/", and "tmp/" subdirectories.
+Below each of these directories, you will find **new/**, **cur/**, and **tmp/** subdirectories.

     # ls -a ~/Mail/.postfix-users/
     ./  ../  cur/  new/  tmp/

-And in each of those sub-directories, you'll find potentially thousands of e-mail messages, each stored in its own file.
+And in each of those sub-directories, you'll find potentially thousands of email messages, each stored in its own file.

     # ls ~/Mail/.postfix-users/cur/
     1363887571.28611_1.barnowl:2,S  1389196918.12168_1.barnowl:2,S